 Business strategist and six-figure entrepreneur, Rebecca Tracey, recommends unsubscribing from unnecessary or unhelpful email newsletters if your inbox feels overloaded.
 Tracey says it is essential for entrepreneurs to quickly get focused, find clarity on any parts of your business that might still be fuzzy, and learn “how to actually convey what you do to the people who matter — so that you can move forward with confidence putting your business out there to the world.”

 Removing clutter from your office and workspace can freshen up your scenery and leave you feeling refreshed and inspired.
-Do you find it difficult to keep track of all your paperwork?
+If your business has memberships in a shared workspace then this is even more of a reason to keep your space clutter-free.
+If you’re going to work in a shared workspace then it’s important they have the right equipment for your business – like printers and scanners.
+Because do you find it difficult to keep track of all your paperwork?
 One quick tip: scanning invoices is a must.
 Receipt scanners like those linked are used by large and small businesses as a way of speeding up admin and condensing your paperwork.
 It’s all about finding what works for you.